bxplpc/120033/readme.md

 What we are trying to do in this book is distinct and different from the many other books and articles that have been written about Intellectual Property.
-First, most books on this topic are written by Western lawyers, politicians, economists, journalist, sociologists and academics.
+First, most books on this topic are written by Western lawyers, politicians, economists, journalists, sociologists and academics.
 We are engineers and we are not Western.
 Second, this is the very first time that the philosophical concept and terminology of polyexistentials is being used to analyze this topic and this domain.
 Third, our treatment of this subject is genuinely independent.
 We are